-On the external front, exports of goods and services fell 2.3% on an annual basis in the third quarter, which contrasted the second quarter's 30.9% expansion.
-In addition, growth in imports of goods and services slowed to 8.3% in Q3 (Q2: +31.8%).
+On the external front, exports of goods and services increased 10.5% in the third quarter, which was above the second quarter's 1.6% expansion, underpinned by rising foreign sales of electrical equipment and motor vehicles.
+Meanwhile, imports of goods and services growth rose to 6.2% in Q3 (Q2: +1.8% yoy).

 Czech Republic - GDP per capita (EUR) Data

 5 years of economic forecasts for more than 30 economic indicators.

 Czech Republic Facts

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 GDP growth moderated to 1.7% year on year in the third quarter, down from 3.6% in the second quarter, but above the preliminary estimate of a 1.6% increase.

 November 25, 2022